kubeedge/ianvs/docs/proposals/algorithms/lifelong-learning/Implementation of a Class Incremental Learning Algorithm Evaluation System based on Ianvs.md

 | :----------------------------------------------------------: |
 | ![MDIL-SS](images/OSPP_MDIL-SS_3.png) |

 The following code is an excerpt from the `train-index-mix.txt` file.
 The first column represents the path to the original image, and the second column represents the corresponding label image path.
-This training set consists of 2363 image pairs used for training.

 ```txt
 rgb/train/20220420_garden/00480.png gtFine/train/20220420_garden/00480_TrainIds.png